jettjue/Complaint-Management/README.md

 ## Credits and Acknowledgments

 This project was developed by Jett Jue.
-Special thanks to the Python community and the Tkinter library for providing the tools and resources necessary for this project.
+Special thanks to my professor, the Python community and the Tkinter library for providing the resources necessary for this project.

+## Changelog

+May 20, 2023 v1.0: Initial version of the project.

+## News

+No recent news or updates about the project.